amyreese/markdown-pp/readme.md

-There are two components to the project: a Python module, `MarkdownPP`, and a Python script that acts as a simple command line interface to the module, `markdown-pp.py`.
+There are two components to the project: a Python module, `MarkdownPP`, and a Python script that acts as a simple command line interface to the module, `markdown-pp`.

 Assuming you have a file named `foo.mdpp`, you can generate the preprocessed file `foo.md` by running the following command:

-    $ path/to/markdown-pp.py foo.mdpp -o foo.md
+    $ markdown-pp foo.mdpp -o foo.md

 If you do not specify an output file name, the results will be printed to stdout, enabling them to be piped to another command.

 By default, all available modules are enabled.
 You can specify a list of modules to exclude:

-    $ path/to/markdown-pp.py foo.mdpp -o foo.md -e latexrender,youtubembed
+    $ markdown-pp foo.mdpp -o foo.md -e latexrender,youtubembed

 To see usage instructions, including a list of enabled modules, supply the -h or --help arguments:

-    $ path/to/markdown-pp.py --help
+    $ markdown-pp --help

 <a name="modules"></a>